International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 In the case of suspension, possible applicants shall be informed of the suspension.
 - The approval shall be withdrawn if the evaluation facility has not met or does no longer meet the requirements for evaluation facilities.
 This might either be the case if necessary prerequisites for the approval are not or no longer met or if the evaluation facility does not conduct the evaluations according to the specifications, e.g. by not following the required procedures or by lacking quality in the evaluation.
-- Evaluation reports by the affected Evaluation Facilities and certificates based on these reports facility should be (re-)assessed by the Certification Body to determine whether revocation, limitation or suspension of the certificate is necessary.
+- Evaluation reports by the affected evaluation facilities and certificates based on these reports facility should be (re-)assessed by the certification body to determine whether revocation, limitation or suspension of the certificate is necessary.
-- The permission for an Evaluation Facility to conduct evaluations is restricted during the approval phases in the following way.
+- The permission for an evaluation facility to conduct evaluations is restricted during the approval phases in the following way.
 Before and during the process for the First Approval, no evaluation must be started or conducted.
 Before the process for the re-approval, no restriction on the permission to evaluate applies.
 During the process for a re-approval, evaluations can be conducted but it must be planned to finish the evaluations before the end of the current approval phase of two years.